Secure Sophos Firewall Logs for Support and Analysis

 - A target server or another secure way to transfer the log archive

-- Enough free space on the firewall for the temporary archive
+- Enough free storage space on the firewall for the temporary archive

 The commands are executed directly on the firewall.
-Work carefully and do not delete files if their purpose is not clear.
+Therefore, you should work carefully and not delete any files unless it is clear what they are used for.

-If shell access is not yet configured, the guide Connect to Sophos Firewall via SSH explains how to establish an SSH connection to the firewall.
+If access to the shell is not yet set up, the guide Connect to Sophos Firewall via SSH explains how to establish an SSH connection to the firewall.

 Open Advanced Shell

-Log in to Sophos Firewall and open Advanced Shell:
+Log in to the Sophos Firewall and open the Advanced Shell:

 - Open Device Management.